hightechu/hightechu-discord-bot/GETTING_STARTED_INSTRUCTORS.md

 ## Repository Access

-You will need to add each HighTechU Student to the repository.
+You will need to add each HighTechU Student to the repository (OR alternatively add the appropriate team).
 You will initially give them read and write access.

 > Note: You will need to give 1 HighTechU Student admin access so that they can set up automatic deploy with GitHub on Heroku.